paggida/dasa-front-challenge/README.md

   - Axios
   - Font-Awesome
   - Prop-Types
+  - Jest

 ## Prerequisite
 It's necessary that in the application environment you've:<br>

-- Dependency management, you may choose Yarn (https://yarnpkg.com/lang/en/) or NPM (It come with Node's installation).
+- Dependency management, you may choose Yarn (https://yarnpkg.com/lang/en/) or NPM (https://www.npmjs.com/).

 ## Installation
 For the correct operation of the application, it's necessary to perform the following procedures:<br>